 I have been working from home for 10 months now and have done so in the past.
 Personally, I hate it.
 However, it is the best option for me at this time so I have embraced it.
 It took me a while to create the perfect set-up that helps me feel comfortable, more focused and less crazy.
 All items in this home office buys list are ones that I have personally tested and love to use.

-If you purchase any of these through my affiliate links, you’ll be supporting The Travel Bug Bite’s efforts to keep producing fun and useful content.
 Don’t forgot that Amazon will often sell second-hand items for a cheaper cost!
 Make sure to check each item for this option.
 Shopping second hand is always better for the environment.